veezbo/classifai-python/README.md

 # ClassifAI Python Client

-A dead simple Python client for the [ClassifAI API](https://classifai.dev) - a self-improving classification API for text and images.
+A dead simple Python client for [classifai.dev](https://classifai.dev) - a self-improving, multimodal classification API for developers and AI agents.

 ## Features